ericavonb/curtains/README.md

 - Enclose each part that you want to be an individual curtain in a div with class "curtain".

 - Enclose all of these curtains that will have the effect in a div with class "curtains".
+If you do not have this class, a container element with the class "curtains" will be inserted with the pages as children.

 - Include the javascript file [curtains_0_1.js](https://github.com/ericavonb/curtains/blob/master/curtain/curtains_0_1.js) in the body or in the head when the document loads.

+If you have a footer (an element with the tag, id, or class "footer"), the footer will be affixed to the bottom of the document, below the last curtain.
+So, the last curtain will pull up until the footer is fully revealed at which point you can't scroll down any more.

+You can access the plugin with the var "curtains".
+The current curtain number is "curtains.currentCurtain", the initialization function is "curtains.init", the event listener is "curtains.fn".

 <a name="a4"/>
 Planned Updates